hypercore-protocol/hypertrie/README.md

 ```

 If you set `recursive: false` it will only iterate the immediate children (similar to readdir)

+Additional options are passed through to hypercore's get method.

 #### `stream = db.createReadStream(prefix, [options])`